vadimchilinciuc/Full-Stack-Blockchain-Engineer-Web3-Assessment/README.md

-# Full Stack Blockchain Engineer (Web3) – Take-Home Assessment
+# Full Stack Blockchain Engineer (Web3) – Assessment

 Welcome!
 This repository contains a practical assessment for the **Full Stack Blockchain Engineer** role at DecryptCode INC. Complete the tasks below and submit your solution as instructed in your application.